2013 Czech Anti-Roma protests: August

-On 3 August, in the town of Vítkov, 300 protesters (Note: of which, less than 150 were far-right per Czech authorities) marched through the city's streets, shouting slogans such as "Bohemia to Bohemia" or "Our streets, our cities".
+On 3 August, in the town of Vítkov, 300 protesters (Note: of which, less than 150 were far-right per Czech authorities) marched through the city's streets, shouting slogans such as "Bohemia to Bohemia" and "Our streets, our cities".
 The protesters then attempted to get to the Roma assembly.
 However, Police officers pushed them out of Husova Street in order to prevent a confrontation with the Roma protesters there.

 On 14 August, the Roma Democratic Party was founded in response to the protests.
 It aimed to better represent the Roma of the Czech Republic in the Czech Parliament.

 On 23 August, Czech police announced that they had arrested over 230 protesters over the past three weekends.

 On 24 August, seven protests took place simultaneously in the cities of Ostrava, Duchcov, České Budějovice, Jičín, Plzeň, Brno, Děčín and Varnsdorf.
 In Ostrava, 1,500 protesters attempted to break into houses that were inhabited by Roma.
 After a clash with police, the crowd was broken up by tear gas.
 Over 60 people were detained while many protesters and police officers were wounded.
 The protests were condemned by Czech president Miloš Zeman.
 Czech officials said that some cities resembled a warzone.

 On 25 August, a total of 2,000 protesters participated in multiple simultaneous protests in the cities and towns of Ostrava, Duchcov, České Budějovice, Jičín, Plzeň and Brno and clashed with Roma counter protesters.
 In Ostrava, after clashes with police officers, over 60 people were arrested while another 25 people were arrested in Plzeň.